Bob Lee (businessman): Murder and trial

 On May 14, 2023, The Wall Street Journal reported that Lee and Khazar Elyassnia (Momeni's sister) had a "casual sexual relationship" despite her being married.
 It also reported that Lee had dated Momeni's ex-girlfriend three years before Lee's murder.
 At trial Nima Momeni testified that his sister had an open marriage with her plastic surgeon husband.
 Hours before Lee's murder, Momeni had confronted Lee about whether or not his sister was doing drugs or anything else with Lee that Momeni considered inappropriate due to Elyassnia's marriage.
 Lee had attended several house parties with Elyassnia before his murder, and had taken several drugs with her prior to his murder.
 Elyassnia was also arrested for driving under the influence, but the charges were later dismissed.
 At trial, SFPD Sergeant Dittmer testified that Dr. Elyassnia had googled "How to erase an iPhone" days after Lee's murder, and deleted the search results, and that SFPD was never able to see what was on Khazar Momeni's phones.

 On December 17, 2024, Momeni, now 40, was found guilty of second-degree murder after a seven-day deliberation.
 Randall Knox, an attorney who briefly represented Momeni's mother, Mahnaz Tayarani Babai, said that the jury had a lot to consider.
 Tayarani then later spoke to the cameras on both KNTV and KGO-TV shortly after the verdict saying that her son was the kindest and had never done anything wrong before the murder despite him having a history of drug abuse.
-Momeni faces 15 years to life in prison for murdering Lee.
+Momeni faces 16 years to life in prison for murdering Lee.

+As of December 2025 Nima Momeni has filed a lawsuit accusing media outlets of defamation related to the case.